Timeform: Friday highlights

-Timeform reveal the ratings banker, the big improver and a Flag of note at Exeter and Sedgefield on Friday.
+Timeform reveal the ratings banker, the big improver and a 'Flag' of note at Cheltenham on Friday.

-Cilluirid was only a modest handicap hurdler but he has quickly developed into a much better chaser, winning three of his four completed starts over fences, the trio of wins coming here at Sedgefield.
-Cilluirid is 11 lb higher than for his latest success but he still looks well treated as that six-length victory was achieved with plenty in hand.
-Cilluirid jumped soundly and impressed with how powerfully he moved, and he was still on the bridle when picking up the running after the third-last.
-He is 3 lb clear of his rivals on Timeform's weight-adjusted ratings and can defy the handicapper again.
+Washington lost his unbeaten record when finishing runner-up to I Like To Move It in a Grade 2 on the Old Course last month, but that was still a respectable effort behind an exciting prospect who was more clued up.
+Washington put up a better performance on Timeform's figures when a ready winner on his hurdles debut at Bangor in October, landing the odds with the minimum of fuss, pulling four and three-quarter lengths clear after leading on the bridle.

-Young Offender failed to score over hurdles last season but he made a winning start over fences on his reappearance at Chepstow in October, looking a natural chaser.
-It should come as no surprise that Young Offender instantly improved on his hurdles form as he comes from a pointing background - he was runner-up on his only start between the flags - and he showed over hurdles that stamina is his strong suit.
-Strong stayers have many more opportunities over fences and Young Offender looks capable of raising his game now faced with the extreme test that this three-and-three-quarter-mile handicap chase will provide.
+All six runners in this novice hurdle have the Timeform small p or Large P to highlight that improvement is expected, but Washington sets the standard they have to aim at, with his Bangor success putting him 6 lb clear on Timeform's weight-adjusted ratings.

 We are committed in our support of safer gambling.
 Recommended bets are advised to over-18s and we strongly encourage readers to wager only what they can afford to lose.